uts-ios-dev/calc/README.md

 #### Design: 6 marks

+- **Functional separation**
-- **Functional separation**: Is the problem broken down into meaningful parts?
+    - Is the problem broken down into functions, classes and different files?
-- **Loose coupling**: Can parts be changed in isolation of each other?
+    - Is each class addressing a meaningful problem domain?
+    - An example of **bad** functional separation: Everything in one big file with very large functions and many global variables.
+- **Loose coupling**
+    - Can parts of the code base be modified in isolation?
+Would changing one portion require significant changes throughout the code base?
+    - Is data passed between components in a structured way?
+    - An example of **good** loose coupling is when functionality can be re-used in multiple components and potentially different projects.

+- **Extensibility**
-- **Extensibility**: Would it be easy to add more functionality? (more operations, more numerical accuracy, interactivity, variables, etc)
+    - Would it be easy to add more functionality? (more operations, more numerical accuracy, interactivity, variables, etc)
+    - Can extra functionality be added to the program with minimal changes.
+Such as supporting different levels of precedence?
+    - **Bad** extensibility would involve many hard-coded strings that are used in multiple places.

+- **Control flow**
-- **Control flow**: Are all actions of the same type handled at the same level?
+    - Are all actions of the same type handled at the same level?
+    - Can another developer understand the logic flow of your program by reading the main entry point?
+    - **Bad** control flow could be caused by exiting the program outside of the main routine.

+- **Error handling**
-- **Error handling**: Are errors detected at appropriate places?
+    - Are errors detected at appropriate places?
 Can they be collected somewhere central?
+    - Are errors correctly thrown and caught?
+Are they appropriately handled in the main routine?
+    - Is the user presented with meaningful errors when they do something incorrectly such as providing invalid input?

 - **Marker's discretion**

 #### Late submission